-Our DIY wire balustrade is a cost-effective and stylish solution for your deck.
-We can manufacture your top rail, provide the fittings as well as press and cutter hire, and off you go!
+Our wire system is a cost effective and stylish solution for your deck.
+We can manufacture your toprail, provide the fittings and press and off you go!

 Wire Balustrading Installation Recommendations

 The Building Code of Australia Volume 2 Part 3.9.2, sets out the construction requirements when using a wire balustrade.

 There are a number of combinations that can be used in terms of post spacing, wire diameter, lay and wire spacing to achieve the performance requirements of the Code relative to minimum wire tension and maximum wire deflection.

 However, the following guidelines set out the minimum specifications permitted for the installation of horizontal wire balustrading using a standard configuration of members: